GazeboHub/wa-dyntronics-3p-node-red/README.md

               `data-template-name` script elements), or HTML markup (in `data-help-name` script elements)
-            * Usage: The HTML file provides an interface onto programmtic logic implemented in the correspnding JavaScript format node type definition file, as well as presentational qualities for the node type, in a node graph
+            * Usage: The HTML file provides an interface onto programmatic logic implemented in the correspnding JavaScript format node type definition file, as well as presentational qualities for the node type, in a node graph